mine-cetinkaya-rundel/sta101-s16/Sta101_S15_web/index.md

 * Lab 9: Apr 7, Thu
 * Lab 10: Apr 14, Thu
-* Project due: Apr 21, Thu in lab
+* Project poster session: Apr 21, Thu in lab
 * [PS 7]({{ site.sakai_ps }}): Apr 24, Sun
   * End of chapter exercises from **Chp 8**.
 Only turn in answers to graded questions, use the back of the book to check your work on the practice questions.